UGM-27 Polaris: Project Nobska

-The U.S. Navy began work on nuclear-powered submarines in 1946.
-They launched the first one, the USS Nautilus in 1954.
+The US Navy began work on nuclear-powered submarines in 1946.
+They launched the first one, the in 1954.
 Nuclear powered submarines were the least vulnerable to a first strike from the Soviet Union.
 The next question that led to further development was what kind of arms the nuclear-powered submarines should be equipped with.
 In the summer of 1956, the navy sponsored a study by the National Academy of Sciences on anti-submarine warfare at Nobska Point in Woods Hole, Massachusetts, known as Project NOBSKA.
 The navy's intention was to have a new missile developed that would be lighter than existing missiles and cover a range up to fifteen hundred miles.
 A problem that needed to be solved was that this design would not be able to carry the desired one-megaton thermonuclear warhead.

 This study brought Edward Teller from the recently formed nuclear weapons laboratory at Livermore and J. Carson Mark, representing the Los Alamos nuclear weapons laboratory.
 Teller was already known as a nuclear salesman, but this became the first instance where there was a big betting battle where he outbid his Los Alamos counterpart.
 The two knew each other well: Mark was named head of the theoretical division of Los Alamos in 1947, a job that was originally offered for Teller.
 Mark was a cautious physicist and no match for Teller in a bidding war.

 At the NOBSKA summer study, Edward Teller made his famous contribution to the FBM program.
 Teller offered to develop a lightweight warhead of one-megaton strength within five years.
 He suggested that nuclear-armed torpedoes could be substituted for conventional ones to provide a new anti-submarine weapon.
 Livermore received the project.
 When Teller returned to Livermore, people were astonished by the boldness of Teller's promise.
 It seemed inconceivable with the current size of nuclear warheads, and Teller was challenged to support his assertion.
-He pointed out the trend in warhead technology, which indicated reduced weight to yield ratios in each succeeding generation.
-When Teller was questioned about the application of this to the FBM program, he asked, ‘Why use a 1958 warhead in a 1965 weapon system?’
+He pointed out the trend in warhead technology, which indicated reduced weight-to-yield ratios in each succeeding generation.
+When Teller was questioned about the application of this to the FBM program, he asked, "Why use a 1958 warhead in a 1965 weapon system?"